Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

-Of course, the decision made by Paris was not well received by Hera or Athena, and both would hold a lifelong grudge towards Paris.
-The animosity of Athena and Hera would later be displayed in the Trojan War, when both goddesses sided with the Achaean forces; although Aphrodite would assist the Trojans.
+Of course, the decision made by Paris was not well received by Hera or Athena, and both would hold a lifelong grudge toward Paris.
+The animosity between Athena and Hera would later be displayed in the Trojan War when both goddesses sided with the Achaean forces (although Aphrodite would assist the Trojans).

 The Inevitability of the Judgement of Paris

 Paris would have done well to keep clear from judging this beauty contest, but what mortal could turn down a request from Zeus?
 A declination from Paris would have probably proved deadly for the prince.

 In any case, the whole event had already been pre-ordained, as it had been foretold that Paris would cause the downfall of Troy.
 When Hecuba had given birth to Paris, a premonition had seen the queen see Troy burning, and the Trojan seer Aesacus had proclaimed that Paris would have to be put to death to save the city.